-Visit GCP's Compute Engine and start configuring an instance with the following:
+Visit GCP's Compute Engine and start configuring an instance with a recent LTS version of Ubuntu in the

 Our guestbook web site requires a name so we don't have to remember the

 external IP address to access it.
-To do so, visit a free DNS registration service and register a name containing
+To do so, we will utilize free DNS service and generate a name containing

 Note that if you get a rate-limit error on Let's Encrypt via one service, you will need to use the alternate ones.
 This is a result of Let's Encrypt being abused by malicious actors to create web sites with valid certificates that look legitimate.
 (This, of course, won't be an issue with our janky web application)